wiris/html-integrations/docs/development/compiling/README.md

 $ nx build-dev <PACKAGE>
 ```

-> In case you haven't installed `nx`, you'll have to add `yarn` at the beggining of each one of the previous commands.
+> In case you haven't installed `nx`, you'll have to add `yarn` at the beginning of each one of the previous commands.

 Where PACKAGE can be: